justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-03-15-scratch-your-own-itch.md

 - An "explain this code" plugin that takes your highlighted code, hits the Open AI API, and returns a summary of what the code does in a popup
 - Custom test runner with inline exmarks for test results - This one I use every single day as it makes my test life so much better.
 This was inspired by a [video tutorial from TJ DeVries](https://www.youtube.com/watch?v=HlfjpstqXwE)

 So go get creative.
-Make something that works for how yoru brain operates.
+Make something that works for how your brain operates.
 Scratch your own itch.
 I spent too many years assuming I had to conform to how everyone else worked, instead of having fun finding what works for me.